sm2774us/trading_strategies/README.md

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back To Top-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>

 ### 4) Long-Short Strategy:
+- A __Long-Short strategy__ involves taking long positions in undervalued assets and short positions in overvalued ones, based on their deviation from the mean.
+- __Key Steps:__
+    - __Valuation Metrics:__ Use indicators like P/E ratios, moving averages, etc.
+    - __Identify Over/Undervalued Assets:__ Based on the metrics, classify assets.
+    - __Execute Trades:__ Go long on undervalued and short on overvalued assets.
+- __Use Cases:__
+    - __Equities:__ Stocks with varying valuations.
+    - __FX:__ Currencies mispriced relative to economic indicators.

 __Explanation:__
 In a long-short strategy, traders simultaneously take long positions in undervalued assets and short positions in overvalued assets.
 By pairing these positions, traders aim to profit from the mean reversion of the assets' prices.